Six Real Madrid players vilified by the Spanish press: Bale, Owen…

 — El Chiringuito TV (@elchiringuitotv) May 5, 2021

 Such are the standards held by the Madrid-based press, that “just another Gareth Bale” is meant as a bad thing.
-That’s quite something, given the Wales international won four Champions Leagues with the club, scoring some truly iconic goals in finals.
+That’s quite something, given the Wales international has won four Champions Leagues with the club, scoring some truly iconic goals in finals.

 In 2019, former Real forward and sporting director Predrag Mijatovic suggested that Bale cared more about playing golf and representing his country than he did about playing for his club, a charge gleefully adopted by Wales’ dedicated supporters.

 After securing qualification to Euro 2020 with Wales, amid a protracted run of poor form for Real, Bale was photographed smiling behind a flag reading: “Wales.
 Golf.
 Madrid.
 In that order.”

 Needless to say, Marca didn’t see the funny side and called him disrespectful, misguided and ungrateful.

 The Spanish outlet attacked Bale once again in 2022, labelling him a ‘parasite’ before Wales’ World Cup qualifier against Austria.

 “No!
 I don’t need to send a message, honestly,” Bale told Sky Sports after scoring a spectacular brace.
 “I don’t need to send a message, it’s a waste of my time, it’s disgusting and they should all be ashamed of themselves.”